-The restaurant is owned by the D&D group which offers modern European cuisine from the Executive Head Chef, Tom Cook.
+The restaurant is owned by the D&D Group which offers modern European cuisine from the Executive Head Chef, Tom Cook.
 Tom has previously worked at Le Pont de la Tour, The Capital and Le Gavroche.
 The menu is said to be British with a few French twists, especially the sauces.
 We noticed that Tom has a penchant for little pickled surprises which were included in the dishes we tried.

-For dessert we tried the summer berries with meringue and Chantilly cream plus the peach frangipane tart with almond ice cream.
+For dessert, we tried the summer berries with meringue and Chantilly cream plus the peach frangipane tart with almond ice cream.
 A couple of dishes we couldn’t try due to the animal gelatin were the dark chocolate and cherry mousse with cherry sorbet or the passion fruit cheesecake with guava puree.
-We did debate whether to try the cheese board but I’d already had cheese in my main dish so I pushed for the two desserts.
+We did debate whether to try the cheese board, but I’d already had cheese in my main dish, so I pushed for the two desserts.

 Skylon Restaurant Interiors

 You will immediately notice the gigantic six-meter floor to ceiling windows treating you to a breathtaking view of London’s South Bank.
-There’s no need for artwork adorning the walls here when you have this living canvas to admire.
+There’s no need for artwork adorning the walls here when you have this living canvas of London to admire.
 The glazing is covered with electronic blinds which are manually operated.
 Careful attention is given to the sun and heat to ensure the diners enjoy the view without getting too hot under the collar.
-The best seats are the circular tables for four people facing the windows with a front row view.
+The best seats are the circular tables for four people facing the windows with a front-row view.